annikulkarni/ObsidianBackup/GS so far.md

 World history  :
 	- World History: Patterns of Interaction_ by McDougal Littell.
 Chapter 22-36
-	-

 Society
-	a generic answer with proper structure and subheadings that cover multiple dimensions is good enough Check for vision material, read NCERT XI, XII
+	->a generic answer with proper structure and subheadings that cover multiple dimensions is good enough ->Check for vision material, read NCERT XI, XII
+	 -> Current affairs very very important for this

+Geography :
+	 Class 11 Ncert - you have read already,
+	 Just need to make notes

+#GS2